 Not surprisingly, seafood plays a large role in the gastronomy of Guerrero.
-The cuisine is heavily influenced by indigenous cultures as well as Spanish cuisine, but traces of French influence are also noticeable in many specialty dishes.
-Noted for moles, pozole, and chalupas, Guerrero’s cuisine also spotlights such staple dishes as Relleno (stuffed pig), and barbacoa de Chivo (grilled goat).
+The cuisine defined by indigenous cultures as well as Spanish cuisine.
+You also find traces of French influence in many specialty dishes.
+Famous for moles, pozole, and chalupas, Guerrero’s cuisine also spotlights such staple dishes as Relleno (stuffed pig), and barbacoa de Chivo (grilled goat).
 Pork, beans, and rice are central ingredients of many dishes throughout the state.

-One of the most famous vacation cities on the earth, Acapulco is renowned for its beach—the largest in Mexico—and its wealth of exciting things to see and do.
+One of the most famous vacation cities on earth.
+Acapulco is famous for its beach—the largest in Mexico—and its wealth of exciting things to see and do.
 World-class restaurants and hotels greet international vacationers while cruise ships also keep the city on their itineraries due to popular demand.
 Noted as a party town, Acapulco is, nevertheless, an old town with colonial roots and an indigenous cultural presence.
 For these reasons, it is rich with culture—one of its many charms.

 Other Things to See and Do in Guerrero